 Places Dr. Konradi thinks students ought to discover in and around Baltimore:

 The BOOK THING: 3001 Vineyard Lane, Baltimore, MD 21218.
 Sat. & Sun.
-9-6.
-(TBT is currently close due to damage from a fire, but they are rebuilding.)
+9-5, donations 24/7.
 At the warehouse location you can obtain absolutely free books on a wide range of subjects and meet interesting readers, young and old, from a cross section of the Baltimore population.
 You can also volunteer.

 The NORTH CENTRAL RAILROAD TRAIL is a " hiking - biking " trail that runs through the upper reaches of Northern Baltimore County in Maryland.
 In the winter months you can also go cross country skiing.